Denis Healey: Member of Parliament

 Healey was elected to the House of Commons as MP for Leeds South East at a by-election in February 1952, with a majority of 7,000 votes.
 Following constituency boundary changes, he was elected for Leeds East at the 1955 general election, holding that seat until he retired as an MP in 1992.
+During these years, Healey was close friends with the Rev. Canon Ernest Southcott, and Douglas Gabb, who would go on to become Lord Mayor of Leeds.

 He was a moderate on the right during the series of splits in the Labour Party in the 1950s.
-He was a supporter and friend of Hugh Gaitskell.
+He was a supporter and friend of Hugh Gaitskell, Leader of the Labour Party.
 He persuaded Gaitskell to temper his initial support for British military action in 1956 when the Suez Canal was seized by the Nasserist Egypt, resulting in the Suez Crisis.
+In 1959 he was elected on to the Shadow Cabinet where he was made the deputy to the Shadow Foreign Secretary, Aneurin Bevan.

 When Gaitskell died in 1963, he was horrified at the idea of Gaitskell's volatile deputy, George Brown, leading Labour, saying "He was like immortal Jemima; when he was good he was very good but when he was bad he was horrid".
 In the 1963 Labour Party leadership election, he voted for James Callaghan in the first ballot and Harold Wilson in the second.
 Healey thought Wilson would unite the Labour Party and lead it to victory in the next general election.
 He didn't think Brown was capable of doing either.
 He was appointed Shadow Secretary of State for Defence after the creation of the position in 1964.